ros-industrial/industrial_ci/doc/index.rst

 This repository contains `CI (Continuous Integration) <https://en.wikipedia.org/wiki/Continuous_integration>`__ configuration that can be commonly used by the repositories in `ros-industrial <https://github.com/ros-industrial>`__ organization.
 Non ros-industrial repositories in other organizations can utilize the CI config here too, as long as they are ROS-powered.

-As of November 2017, this repo provides configuration for `Travis CI` and `Gitlab CI`.
+As of November 2017, this repo provides scripts for `Travis CI` and `Gitlab CI`.
 The CI scripts in this repository are intended to be obtained by `git clone` feature.
 In client repos you can define custom, repository-specific checks, in addition to the generic configs stored in this repo.

 For a brief introduction, you could also check a presentation: